Khangdang1690/BackendFallGuardian/DEPLOYMENT.md

 1. **GitHub Repository**: Push your code to a GitHub repository.

-2. **GitHub Secrets Setup**: Set up the following secrets in your GitHub repository (Settings > Secrets and variables > Actions > New repository secret):
+2. **Docker Hub Credentials**: Set up the following secrets in your GitHub repository (Settings > Secrets and variables > Actions > New repository secret):
+   - `DOCKERHUB_USERNAME`: Your Docker Hub username
+   - `DOCKERHUB_TOKEN`: Your Docker Hub access token (create one at https://hub.docker.com/settings/security)

+3. **Environment Variables**: Set up the following secrets in your GitHub repository:
    - `MONGODB_URI`: Your MongoDB connection string
    - `SESSION_SECRET`: Secret for session encryption
    - `GOOGLE_CLIENT_ID`: Google OAuth client ID